sxeraverx/CS343/README.markdown

 *   RecordFieldRename: Rename record fields, including C++ member variables
 *   FunctionRename: Rename functions, including C++ member functions

+You tell Refactorial using a YAML config file.
+For example, to rename all classes with the prefix `Tree` to `Trie`, you can write a `refactor.yml` like
+this:

+    ---
+    Transforms:
+      TypeRename:
+        Ignore:
+          - /usr/.*
+          - /opt/.*
+        Types:
+          - class Tree(.*): Trie\1

+Here `\1` is the regular expression capture directive.

+Then, in your build directory (where you have the compilation database), run:

+    refactorial < refactor.yml

+Refactorial will then run the TypeRename transform on all source files in your project.

+If you only need to refactor some of the files, you can say:

+    ---
+    Files:
+      - foo.cpp
+      - bar.cpp
+    Transforms:
+      TypeRename:
+        Ignore:
+          - /usr/.*
+          - /opt/.*
+        Types:
+          - class Tree(.*): Trie\1

-Documentation upcoming.
+More documentation upcoming.
 Before that, take a look at our test cases in `tests/`.
 You can get an idea what each source transform does and which parameters they take.